 - Scoop out each half into a large bowl, making sure to keep the outer peel/shell intact.

-- Mash the cooked yams thoroughly, until smooth, then add cream cheese, butter, sugar, 1 tsp salt, pepper, cinnamon, 1/8 tsp nutmeg, and ginger.
+- Mash the cooked yams thoroughly, until smooth, then add cream cheese, butter, sugar, 1 teaspoon salt, pepper, cinnamon, ⅛ teaspoon nutmeg, and ginger.
 Mix completely.

 - Spoon filling into each yam skin.
 Place filled skins back onto parchment lined pan.